 Best Glass: Duralex Lys Clear Stackable Bowls

-Made in France, these tempered glass bowls are available in 10 different stackable sizes, from 1 ounce to 6 quarts, which covers everything from a pinch bowl to a full-sized large mixing bowl.
-They’re built to last, are able to withstand heat and cold, and can be used as a double boiler.
-Plus, they are quite stylish, not to mention microwave- and dishwasher-safe.
+This is a great one-and-done mixing bowl purchase.
+Made in France, these tempered glass bowls are available in 10 different stackable sizes, from 1 ounce to 3.5 quarts, which covers everything from a pinch bowl to a full-sized large mixing bowl.
+The tiny bowls may come in handy if you’re a home cook who likes to prepare your mise-en-place before starting a recipe, but the larger 2.5- and 3.5-quart bowls are likely to be the most used in many kitchens.

 Best for Kids: Goodcook Touch Mixing Bowl Set